 INDIREA – Individualised Diagnostics and Rehabilitation of Attention

 Project Summary: The objective of this European network was to improve the diagnosis and rehabilitation of neurophysiological disorders of attention.
 New diagnostic procedures have linked clinical measures of attentional disorders to a detailed mathematical account and to computational models of neuronal functions.
 These behavioural measures were integrated with brain imaging indices (using fMRI, EEG, MEG) to explain attentional disorders at a neural as well as a functional level.
-Brain Products employed a researcher (ESR) with a Master’s degree from the University of Warsaw.
+Brain Products employed an early stage researcher (ESR) with a Master’s degree from the University of Warsaw.
 His name is Natan Napiorkowski, he studied physics and neuropsychology.